angiechili/MS1-StPetePlaygroup-wp/README.md

 Mid level:
 -	A section dedicated to introducing staff and their qualifications in childcare.
-IMPLEMENTED as a short [summary] (https://github.com/angiechili/MS1-StPetePlaygroup-wp/blob/fb90f796bf02a9d938e1a286aa3580c3659314a7/index.html)
+[IMPLEMENTED] (https://github.com/angiechili/MS1-StPetePlaygroup-wp/blob/fb90f796bf02a9d938e1a286aa3580c3659314a7/index.html) as a short summary.
-    A whole section was not used for this as the owner mentioned the staff numbers vary with demand.
+    A whole section was not used for this, because the owner mentioned the staff numbers vary with demand.
 In that case individual staff information would have not always been relevant without frequent updates to the website.
-Instead, information about combined staff qualifications was included in the introduction section (home page).
+Instead, information about combined staff qualifications was included in the introduction section.

--   Diary style section that explains a ‘day at St Peter’s playgroup’.
-IMPLEMENTED as an alternative version.
+-   Diary style section that explains a ‘day at St Peter’s playgroup’. **IMPLEMENTED** as an alternative version.
     Not implemented as originally planned, because the owner highlighted that SP playgroup does not follow a structured activity list.
 They have things they do everyday like making snacks and good morning and afternoon song.
     Replaced with 'Reasons to choose us section', that highlights what makes SP playgroup a great childcare choice.

--	Gallery page showcasing photos of SP playgroup setting, gardens and activities.
-NOT FULLY IMPLEMENTED A gallery tab was included in the project.
+-	Gallery page showcasing photos of SP playgroup setting, gardens and activities. **NOT FULLY IMPLEMENTED** A gallery tab was included in the project.
 However, we were unable to include real photos of SP playgroup (as originally planned).
 Instead, a photo collage was created that shows what it looks and feels like to be a child attending to SP playgroup sessions.

--	Section dedicated to showcase awards and schemes that SP playgroup is part of.
-NOT IMPLEMENTED This was not implemented.
+-	Section dedicated to showcase awards and schemes that SP playgroup is part of. **NOT IMPLEMENTED** This was not implemented.
 It was not possible to get logos of enough resolution for all the schemes and awards.
 In order to achieve what I described to the client in the initial structed I would have needed higher quality logos and knowledge of more dynamic languages like JavaScript.

 ### Existing Features
-*Home Page:*
+**Home Page:**
 About us page was merged within the home page.
 This is because there was not enough information to create a whole tab.
 Keeping in line with one of the objectives, it was decided that a more concise about us section would be presented in the front page.
 - Welcome message and summary:
     A clear Welcome (Croeso in Welsh) message that explains what is SP playgroup.
 Includes a short summary about their philosophy , staff and qualifications.